slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Já vi o fim do mundo algumas vezes e na manhã seguinte estava tudo bem."*
 > *"The four most expensive words in the English language: «This time is different»."
 - which is more hipster: using the latest modern web framework, or bragging about how you don’t use modern web frameworks?
-- if i was your wife i would poison your coffee. if i was your husband i would drink it.
+- If i was your wife i would poison your coffee. if i was your husband i would drink it.
 -->

 > *"Only the truth is funny."